jhpyle/docassemble/_docs/questions.md

 {% include side-by-side.html demo="action-buttons-http" %}

+<a name="forget prior"></a>By default, if the user starts an action
+and then starts a second action without finishing the first, then when the user finishes the second action, the first action will be resumed.
+This is sometimes desirable and sometimes not.
+If you want the action launched by your button to be the only active action, set `forget
+prior: True` in the action button definition; then all prior actions will be forgotten.

 # <a name="screen parts"></a>Customizing screen parts

 When the user looks at a screen in an interview, there are many